abryu/ObjectsDetection/README.md

 3. Producer.java lists files in TARGET_IMAGE_DIR, does valid file name checking (avoid image.jpg.swp), put valid file names in the Queue.

-4. Treads(Consumer.java) take the images name from the Queue, call ImageProcessor.java.
+4. Treads(Consumer.java) take the images name from the Queue, call Processor.java.

-5. ImageProcessor.java creates FileInputStream, and call Watson (ImageClassification.java) for classification.
+5. Processor.java creates FileInputStream, and call Watson (ImageClassification.java) for classification.

 6. After classifying existing files, a Java WatchService monitons the directory.

 7. If a new image created by Instructions 3, the WatchService valid file name and put the valid image file names into the Queue.

-8. Treads(Consumer.java) take the images name from the Queue, call ImageProcessor.java.
+8. Treads(Consumer.java) take the images name from the Queue, call Processor.java.

-9. ImageProcessor.java creates FileInputStream, and call Watson (ImageClassification.java) for classification.
+9. Processor.java creates FileInputStream, and call Watson (ImageClassification.java) for classification.

 10. The result could be formated to print out Classifiers only.
 Later could be integrated with Notification services (e.g. Twillio).